brson/rust-anthology/CONTRIBUTING.md

 - Acquire the original source and convert it to markdown.
 This may mean contacting the author if the source is not obviously available.
 In these cases you should not assume they want their text redistributed, so explain your purpose clearly.
+Sources to some common blogs are in the `sources` directory of this repo as submodules, but you may want to update the submodule before copying them.
 - Create a markdown file in `src/` with a name reflecting the title.
 - If the source is spread across multiple blog posts, consolidate them into one, with each given their own section heading, "Part N: